growilabs/growi-docs/docs/en/guide/getting-started/five_minutes.md

 ## View parent page

-You can easily navigate to the parent page from its child page by clicking the name of the parent page at the top of the the child page.
+You can easily navigate to the parent page from its child page by clicking the name of the parent page at the top of the child page.

 ![](./images/title_click.png)